 - Monthly Strategic Reports.
 Team members can create reports at the objective, team, individual, KPI, and action levels.
 Using Cascade, users can add text, charts, and tables to their reports to provide more context for the reader.

 - Project Updates.
 These are ad hoc updates made against the Project level of the plan and include general project management updates and progress.

 - KPI Dashboards.
 In addition to providing real-time data, they allow users to look back and understand what happened over time using data sources that are available.
 Live dashboards are essential for identifying deviations from KPI tolerance levels, explaining the difference, and setting an action plan to resolve the issue.

 When you combine the goal and the governance elements of this strategic planning model, you get a comprehensive set of tools that you can use not just for creating your plan but also for executing it.

 The Hoshin Kanri Model

 The Hoshin Kanri model is a strategic planning model that organizations use to drive a consistent focus throughout many levels of their structure.

-As such, it's well suited for large organizations with different layers of management, including “top-level” executive management, “middle managers,” and “front line” staff.
+This makes it ideal for large organizations with different layers of management, including “top-level” executive management, “middle managers,” and “front-line” staff.